 I still remember when I was in school and get average grades in my class tests.
-I try to ask the teacher why I got these marks, even the checked paper in front of me was full teacher’s comments.
-Nowadays the same anxiety now taking a new shape in the form of students complains which they do in a variety of creative ways after they receive their tests grades.
-Now students not only share their concerns regarding their grades with their teachers and parents but also start appealing over social media like Facebook and WhatsApp.
+I try to ask the teacher why I received such grades.
+Even the checked paper in front of me was full of teacher’s comments.
+The same anxiety is taking a new shape in the form of students’ concerns, which they showed in various creative ways after they receive their tests grades.
+Now students share their concerns with their teachers and parents and, in some cases, even start appealing over social media like Facebook and WhatsApp.
 The reasons can be anything from convincing oneself that they did their level best; still, they got these marks, or they try to maintain their social reputation or even some only wat sympathising words that might cheer them up.
-However, they matter of concern to me are not the channels students used when they are in distress but their behaviour of appealing and complain.
+However, the matter of concern to me is not the channels students used when they are in distress but their behaviour of appealing and complain.
 Why students even want to negotiate or try to request for their assessment re-grading?

 It Never Hurts to Ask Effect.
-I remember the student who barely complained with a passing grade (I gave him a generous C), who stopped by right at the end of the term and asked me to raise his grade to a B. When I explained to him that I had already given him a grade that was perhaps better than he deserved, he smiled, and left saying, Well, It’s worth a shot.
-I then hear from one of my colleagues, who was his previous teacher that he even came to her last year asking the same thing.
+I remember the student who barely complained about a passing grade (I gave him a generous C), who stopped by right at the end of the term and asked me to raise his grade to a B. When I explained to him that I had already given him a grade that was perhaps better than he deserved, he smiled and left, saying, Well, It’s worth a shot.
+I then hear from one of my colleagues, his previous teacher, that he even came to her last year asking the same thing.

 This mentality seems to bleed over in how students think about grades.
-All too often, I am asked by students if there is some way that they can compensate for their poor test performance by writing an additional term paper, or some other assignment.
+I am often asked by students if there is some way that they can compensate for their poor test performance by writing an additional term paper or some other assignment.
 In other words, if you can’t conventionally beat the system, perhaps there is a different (and more natural) way to get the grade.